Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

        Settings for the SkyViewFactorCalculator.

-   -  When the calculation is done, map will appear in the map canvas.
+   -  When the calculation is done, a map will appear in the map canvas.
       This is the 'total' SVF i.e., including both buildings and vegetation.
 Examine the dataset.
    -  Where are the highest and lowest values found?
-   -  Look in your output folder and find a zip-file containing all the necessary SVF maps needed to run the SOLWEIG-model.
+   -  If you look in your output folder you will find a zip-file containing all the necessary SVF maps needed to run the SOLWEIG-model.

 #.
-Another preprocessing plugin needed is to create the building wall
+Another preprocessing plugin is needed to create the building wall
    heights and aspect.
 Open *UMEP -> Pre-Processor -> Urban geometry -> Wall height and aspect* and use the settings as shown below.
 QGIS scales loaded rasters by a *cumulative count out* approach (98%).
-As the height and aspect layers are filled with zeros where no wall are present it might appear as there is no walls identified.
-Rescale your results to see the wall identified (*Layer Properties > Style*).
+As the height and aspect layers are filled with zeros where no wall are present it might appear as if there is no walls identified.
+Rescale your results to see the walls identified (*Layer Properties > Style*).

     .. figure:: /images/SOLWEIG_wallgeight_solweig.png
        :alt:  None